mcarmanize/esfriend/README.md

 You must include a timeout (in seconds) and tags (delimited however you like), there are no default values.

-### ESFriend Web
+### esfriend Web
-Results can be viewed using the ESFriend web.py script
+Results can be viewed using the esfriend web.py script

-From the ESFriend folder type:
+From the esfriend folder type:

 `export FLASK_APP=web`